ivbeg/newsworker/README.rst

 from website that doesn't publish RSS/ATOM feeds and you don't want to use page change monitoring tools since it's not so accurate.

 An idea behind this algorithm is simple.
-Most pages with news contain date and time information about certain news.
+Most pages with news contains date and time information about certain news.
 These dates could look like "2017-09-27" or "1 jul 2016" or many other ways.
 First of all we needed to find all dates, second is to understand when date is just a date of this webpage and when date is on webpage area dedicated for news.